A Word

 Copyright: © 1997- All Rights Reserved.

 In the beginning, I had a need to learn to use Flash code in order to get some coding and web design experience.
 Flash allowed me to quickly display some in-country photos with captions.
 Once posted, it didn't take long for 134th AHC brothers, resourceful as they are, to find the site and subsequently contacting me providing photos and stories for posting.
-First brothers to contact me were Donnie Forsee and Stan Gause.
-Stan was already in the process of writing the history of the 134th Assault Helicopter Company and asked if the history he had compiled so far could be posted on the new site.
+The first brothers to reach out to me were Donnie Forsee and Stan Gause.
+Donnie and I served together in Tuy Hoa during '70-'71.
+When Stan contacted me he was already in the process of writing the history of the 134th Assault Helicopter Company and asked if the history he had compiled so far could be posted on the new site.
 And so began our consecutive year run.
 Many thanks to all you contributors for your photos and stories.
 Keep'em coming.

-During the LZ Clemmons 2021 Reunion annual meeting, I reported on the status of our website.
+As is customary during the annual reunion meeting, I provided an update on our website's status.
 I suggested that since the site was no longer functioning as intended, it may be appropriate to take the 134th Assault Helicopter Company Website down.
 I was pleasantly surprised by your overwhelming response, which expressed your desire to keep the site up and running.
 Since no application existed that could be used to transfer the code to a new language, I made a promise to look into a rewrite from scratch using languages that could best display our story.
 I added, the rewrite would require some time and that I learn and become proficient with three new to me programming languages (HTML, CSS, and Java Script).
 BTW, I not only became proficient with the coding languages, what you are currently viewing is a product of what I've learned and implemented.
 During the last months our site has undergone a complete rewrite and as promised, here it is.
 I present to you the new and improved offical 134th Assault Helicopter Company Website.
 I now can visualize many new possibilities.
 Hardly a day passes without a new idea popping into my head.
 Did I mention I love to write code?
 (I love this stuff.)
+A wise man said: Don't be afraid to start over again.
+This time, you're not starting from scratch, you're starting from experience.
 This is our ongoing story and I believe the site will always be in a state of modification or upgrade as more photos and stories become available.
 Don't get too used to menu items or placement because they will ultimately change as our story continues to evolve.
 Please continue to bear with me as our site goes through daily updates/improvements.
 It's now possible to keep track of daily updates by looking at the Whats New menu option.

-I am honored to have been a part of the 134th Assault Helicopter Company and your webmaster for years.
-My vision for our site has always been the same: to create a lasting tribute to our fallen comrades and to preserve the legacy of the 134th Assault Helicopter Company.
-I also want our site to be a place where we can reconnect with old friends and share our pride in our service.
+It has been an honor to have been a part of the 134th Assault Helicopter Company and to serve as your webmaster for these years.
+My vision for our site has always been to create a lasting tribute to our fallen comrades and to preserve the legacy of the 134th Assault Helicopter Company.
+I also aim for our site to be a place where we can reconnect with old friends and share our pride in our service.
 I hope you feel the same way when you visit our site and say, this is the unit I served and the men I served with during the war and This is my website.
-Those who did well in war deserve to do well in peace.
-I hope you have found peace in your life as well.
+As the saying goes, Those who did well in war deserve to do well in peace.
+I hope you have found peace in your life as well..
 I appreciate your trust in me to tell our story and showcase our achievements.
 I am grateful to everyone who has contributed stories and photos to our site.
 Without you, there would be no site.
 I am always here for you and looking for new material to add to our site.
 I also want to thank everyone who is actively involved in our unit's ongoing activities.
 You and your families continue to show the qualities of motivation, dedication, morale, camaraderie, and esprit de corps that Stan Gause (RIP) mentioned in our unit history.
 Your calls and messages inspire me to keep going.
 We are in each other's lives for a reason.
 Thank you for being there.
 Please continue to feel free to contact me anytime.
 Thank you for visiting our site and we wish you a splendid day.

 In summary, I just wanted to take this opportunaty to add a few website statistics...